What you'll learn

 Summary

-In this step you will build the generator for the member block.
-You will use getFieldValue, and add valueToCode to your tool kit.
+This step will build the generator for the member block.
+It will use the function getFieldValue, and introduce the function valueToCode.

 The member block has a text input field and a value input.